codebar/tutorials/html/lesson1/tutorial.md

 We will only be using html for now, but you can find more about doctypes [here](http://www.w3.org/wiki/Doctypes_and_markup_styles).

-The doctype is always followed by the `<html>` tag, which itself contains the contents of the page.
+The doctype is always followed by the `<html>` tag, which contains the contents of your page.

 ```html
 <!DOCTYPE html>